Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Filtered stable category

 \subsection{Introduction}

-The aim of the remaining sections will be to develop a context in In this paper, we consider the Koszul duality in a symmetric monoidal stable category $\cat{A}$, equipped with a ``\emph{filtration}'' with respect to which $\cat{A}$ becomes \emph{complete}.
-The primary example will be given by the category of complete filtered objects, which shall be reviewed in Section \ref{sec:examples-of-filtered-categories}.
+In this paper, we consider the Koszul duality in a symmetric monoidal stable category $\cat{A}$, equipped with a ``\emph{filtration}'' with respect to which $\cat{A}$ becomes \emph{complete}, or at least can be completed.
+The primary example will be given by the category of complete filtered objects, which will be reviewed in Section \ref{sec:examples-of-filtered-categories}.
 In fact, the influence to the present work comes from the use of complete filtered objects in a related context in Costello's \cite{yangian} (see also the appendix of Costello--Gwilliam \cite{cg}).
 Filtration and completeness are also used in the work of Positselski on the Koszul duality \cite{positsel}.

 Our approach, despite its slight abstractness, has the advantage of including a few more examples such as the filtration given by a t-structure, and hopefully of clarifying some logic.
 We shall develop these notions in this and the next sections, and then develop the Koszul duality theory in such a category, in Section \ref{sec:complete-poincare}.